Carole Radziwill To Take On Luann De Lesseps: ‘RHONY’ Storyline To Heat Up?

 Carole Radziwill has filmed The Real Housewives of New York for a couple of seasons, but some people think that she’s becoming too boring for the show.
-Radziwill is often taking a backseat to the drama and Bethenny Frankel has even talked about how boring her friend can be.
+Radziwill is often taking a backseat to the drama, and Bethenny Frankel has even talked about how boring her friend can be.
 They have become close while filming The Real Housewives of New York, but Bethenny has often talked about Radziwill, complaining that she often wants to stay home and get take-out rather than go out and have fun.
 So, what can she offer on the upcoming season of The Real Housewives of New York?

-According to a new tweet, Carole Radziwill‘s role on the show isn’t exactly welcomed by viewers, especially because of her behavior lately.
-Sources have stepped forward, saying that Radziwill wants to reignite her feud with Luann de Lesseps, which started when Carole met Adam Kenworthy.
+According to a new tweet, Carole Radziwill’s role on the show isn’t exactly welcomed by viewers, especially because of her behavior lately.
+Sources have stepped forward to say that Radziwill wants to reignite her feud with Luann de Lesseps, which started when Carole met Adam Kenworthy.
 Now, Radziwill wants to bring up Thomas’ cheating from last year and use some footage against her.

 I slept like a baby.
 Somethings just work. #dirtylemon #slumberparty #staycation #breakfastinbed #ludlowhotel